tsunami416604/azure-docs.hu-hu/articles/log-analytics/log-analytics-data-collector-api.md

 # Specify the name of the record type that you'll be creating
 $LogType = "MyRecordType"

-# Specify a field with the created time for the records
+# You can use an optional field to specify the timestamp from the data.
+If the time field is not specified, Log Analytics assumes the time is the message ingestion time
-$TimeStampField = "DateValue"
+$TimeStampField = ""

 # Create two records with the same set of properties to create